JustinHLe/cypress-region-detection/README.md

    - Window users
         - There are multiple ways to run cypress.
-        - The most simple way is to run cypress with the script already written.
+        - The simplest way is to run cypress with the script already written.
         - There are three scripts you should run, these scripts will run the cypress test on chrome, firefox, and edge automatically.
            -  yarn cy:run:chrome
            -  yarn cy:run:firefox
            -  yarn cy:run:edge

+        -  A more manual approach would be running the script yarn cy:open which will open the test runner.
+           -  From here you can change the browser with the dropdown in the upper right hand corner, and run each test manually.
+           -  Run the test by clicking on the files manually
+           -  Keep in mind that YOU SHOULD ALWAYS RUN THE loadData.spec.js file first, because regionTest.spec.js is dependent on that file